 - A PricewaterhouseCooper survey of 3000 business executives from at least 80 countries showed that more than half of the world’s companies are ill-prepared to handle a cyber-attack.

 - Manufacturing, healthcare, transportation, government, and financial service are the five topmost industries targeted by cybercriminals.

 - Hacking kits and tools used for ransomware, malware, identity theft, and other types of cybercrime are available in various online platforms retailing for as low as $1.

 - Ransomware attacks are estimated to increase by 57 times by the year 2021 compared to 2015.

-- Crypto jacking was the fastest growing cyber threat in 2018 with an increase rate of 459%.
+- Crypto-jacking was the fastest-growing cyber threat in 2018 with a growth rate of 459%.

 A lot of technologies have emerged in the last 10-20 years.
 These new technologies have redefined how organizations conduct business operations, their communication channels, data processing and storage, and so on.